lrsoenksen/HAIM/README.md

 ## Code

-The code uses Python3.6.9 and is separated into four sections:
+The code uses Python 3.6.9 and is separated into four sections:

 0 - Software Package requirement